TheDinoKingK/dinofault-resource-pack/README.md

 and please do share your pack so I can add it to the 'third party addons' list

 ## Can I use your pack in a modpack?
 Sure!
-Just give credit where you can and a link to the original place you found it (like right here!)
+Just give credit where you can and a link to the original place you found it
+(The only official places this is hosted is on Modrinth & Github, anywhere else has likely been reuploaded without my permission unless otherwise stated)

-## Can I use some of your textures in my own resource pack?
+## Can I use some of your resources in my own resource pack?
 Perfectly fine if it's for personal use!
-If you're planning to upload it on the other hand, please make sure to credit me somewhere, and check the credits document aswell
+If you're planning to upload it on the other hand, please make sure to credit me somewhere, and check the credits document aswell (since not everything is made by me!)